Portia (spider): Hunting techniques

 Laboratory studies show that Portia learns very quickly how to overcome web-building spiders that neither it nor its ancestors would have met in the wild.
 Portias accurate visual recognition of potential prey is an important part of its hunting tactics.
 For example, in one part of the Philippines, local Portia spiders attack from the rear against the very dangerous spitting spiders, which themselves hunt jumping spiders.
 This appears to be an instinctive behavior, as laboratory-reared Portia of this species do this the first time they encounter a spitting spider.
 On the other hand, they will use a head-on approach against spitting spiders that are carrying eggs.
 However, experiments that pitted Portia against "convincing" artificial spiders with arbitrary but consistent behavior patterns showed that Portias instinctive tactics are only starting points for a trial-and-error approach from which these spiders learn very quickly.

 Against other jumping spiders, which also have excellent vision, Portia may mimic fragments of leaf litter detritus.
 When close to biting range, Portia use different combat tactics against different prey spiders.
 On the other hand, when attacking unarmed prey, such as flies, they simply stalk and rush, and they also capture prey by means of sticky webs.

 Portia can also rely on movement cues to locate prey.
 In this specific strategy, when potential prey knows it's been seen and stands still to avoid detection, undirected leaps occur in the vicinity of the prey.
 As a result, the prey will then react to this visual cue, believing itself to have been seen, providing motion that allows Portia to see and attack it.

-Portia may also scavenge corpses of dead arthropods they found, and consume nectar.
+Portia may also scavenge the corpses of dead arthropods they have found, and consume nectar.